mrkarthik3/MicroverseTrial2/README.md

 You don't know how to fork a project?
 [Click hear](https://help.github.com/articles/fork-a-repo/) to learn how to do it.

-**Note**  We forgot to fork the project.
+**Note**  We forgot to add files to the project.
 So, I made necessary adjustments so that it is easy for you to evaluate the project.